MoonStorm/FastCrud/README.md

-The fastest micro-orm type extension for Dapper.
+The fastest micro-orm extension for Dapper.

 For Dapper constructs in general, it is recommended to use Visual Studio 2015 for features such as nameof and string interpolation, but that's not a requirement.